rimkahan888/airflow-data/material.md

 ## [Day-3] TASKS
-- Create data pipeline that extract data from gender-api with SimpleHTTPOperator
+- Create data pipeline that predict multiple names from gender-api with SimpleHTTPOperator
-- Load data to postgresql with PostgresHook
+- Load the prediction result to table `gender_name_prediction` postgresql with PostgresHook

-# [Day-3] Schedule an End-to-End Data Pipeline
+# [Day-4] Schedule an End-to-End Data Pipeline

 In this section, we are going to implement scheduling for our ETL pipeline that we have learned.